 Streefkerk, R. (2018).
 Primary vs secondary sources. https://www.scribbr.com/citing-sources/primary-and-secondary-sources/

-These two open access links recommended by Dr. Enns are useful resources for students in HF 231 and 232.
+These three open access links recommended by Dr. Enns.

 Here is an example of a video tutorial offered by the Kahn Academy on the Scientific Revolution and the Age of Enlightenment.